 Have your sorority or fraternity members set up a sales stations outside the dining hall around mealtimes.
 If your university has a student union, this can also be a great place to sell.

 Another idea is to set up sales stations outside academic buildings between classes.
-This will take some organization so you can get times that work with everyone's schedules.
+It will take some organization to can get times that work with everyone's schedules.
 However, having a convenient set-up for your customers is often worth the results.

 In-person sales stations are great because they can get impulse buys.
 The downside, though, is that they take a lot of manpower.
-Plus, if you happen to catch a customer when they're in a hurry, you could lose a sale.
+Plus, if you happen to catch customers when they're in a hurry, you could lose a sale.

 Consider giving customers the option to buy your shirts online as well.
 For an easy and low-tech solution, you could set up your fundraiser on Go Fund Me or another similar site.
 Have customers donate a set minimum amount (e.g., $20 or more) and message you with their size.

 Online sales are also great because you can share links on websites and on social media.
 Keep in mind that you don't have to choose between online or in-person sales.
 They complement each other, and you can print handouts to tell customers how to buy their shirts online.